dogmaticcentral/ABCA4-faf/README.md

 an oversight in the current implementation (Aug 2024) it does not work in the cases where sqlite is used as a storage.

-`faf06_disc_macula_ellipse_overlay.py`  creates a transparent background overlay image to be used in manual steps and sanity checking downstream.

 `faf07_blood_vessel_detection.py` uses combination of traditional image processing methods to detect the outline of the blood vessels in each of the input images.
 It may fail in the cases of low contrast images, such as srs-rib-image-130508.jpg here, or in the cases of advanced Stargardt disease,